-The Harper Agreement provides Mr. Harper with the following cash severance benefits upon a termination of his employment prior to the expiration of his initial or renewed term (i) by Blue Mountain without "cause" or (ii) by Mr. Harper for "good reason" (as such terms are defined in the Harper Agreement), subject to his execution and non-revocation of a release of claims and continued compliance with restrictive covenants: (x) 12 months' worth of his base salary for the year in which the termination date occurs, plus (y) his target bonus for the year in which the termination date occurs ("earned bonus"), and be eligible to receive a pro rata annual bonus for the year in which the termination date occurs ("pro rata bonus").
+The Harper Agreement provides Mr. Harper with the following cash severance benefits upon a termination of his employment prior to the expiration of his initial or renewed term (i) by Blue Mountain without "cause" or (ii) by Mr. Harper for "good reason" (as such terms are defined in the Harper Agreement), subject to his execution and non-revocation of a release of claims and continued compliance with restrictive covenants: (x) 12 months' worth of his base salary for the year in which the termination date occurs, plus (y) his target bonus for the year in which the termination date occurs.
+In addition, he will receive any earned but unpaid annual bonus for the year prior to the year in which the termination date occurs ("earned bonus"), and be eligible to receive a pro rata annual bonus for the year in which the termination date occurs ("pro rata bonus").
 If Mr. Harper's employment terminates upon the expiration of his initial or renewed term as a result of Blue Mountain's non-renewal of his employment term, he will receive the earned bonus and be eligible to receive a pro rata bonus, subject to his execution and non-revocation of a release of claims and continued compliance with restrictive covenants.